Skip To Content

 University of California Santa Barbara, USA

-for her work on 1.3 µm regrown quantum-dot distributed feedback lasers on (001) Si: a pathway to scale towards 1 Tbit/s
+For their paper "1.3 µm regrown quantum-dot distributed feedback lasers on (001) Si: a pathway to scale towards 1 Tbit/s"

 Julia Gessner